gjesse/intro-to-kotlin/PITCHME.md

 ![LOGO](https://kotlinlang.org/assets/images/open-graph/kotlin_250x250.png)

-A overview of kotlin language features.
+A overview of Kotlin language and features.

 ---

 ## What is it?

-- developed by jetbrains
+- "Statically typed programming language for the JVM, Android and the browser"
-- more consice than java
+- 100% interoperable with Java™     <!-- .element: class="fragment" -->
-- interoperable
+- developed by JetBrains            <!-- .element: class="fragment" -->
-- pragmatic
+- concise                           <!-- .element: class="fragment" -->
-- safe
+- safe                              <!-- .element: class="fragment" -->

 ---

 ## Where can I use it?

-- jvm
+- jvm                   <!-- .element: class="fragment" -->
-- android
+- android               <!-- .element: class="fragment" -->
-- javascript
+- javascript            <!-- .element: class="fragment" -->
-- native targets
+- native targets        <!-- .element: class="fragment" -->

 ---